lpcox/server/CONTRIBUTING.md

 You can follow the instructions [here](https://prometheus.io/docs/prometheus/latest/installation/) for running Prometheus.

-You will need to edit the configuration file, `prometheus.yml` to add an additional target so it actually polls the metrics coming from the CovidShield server:
+You will need to edit the configuration file, `prometheus.yml` to add an additional target so it actually polls the metrics coming from the COVID Shield server:

 ```
 ...